Quentin-Clement/Moonshot-Project-Quentin-Clement/documents/functional-specification.md

 ---

 ### 1.2 Executive Summary
-**LiftGuard** is a project aimed at correcting users' gestures when doing powerlifting or bodybuilding.
+**LiftGuard** is a project aimed at correcting users' gestures when doing powerlifting .
 The objectives are to:
 - Optimize muscle activation
 - Prevent injuries
 - Accelerate progress